sarutobi12/sarutobi12/README.md

 - [altryne/chatGPT-telegram-bot](https://github.com/altryne/chatGPT-telegram-bot) - This is a very early attempt at having chatGPT work within a telegram bot (1 month ago)
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 (1 month ago)
 - [openai/point-e](https://github.com/openai/point-e) - Point cloud diffusion for 3D model synthesis (1 month ago)
-- [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) - Reverse engineered ChatGPT API.
-Uses official model same as the website.
-(1 month ago)
+- [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) - Reverse engineered ChatGPT API (1 month ago)
 - [fuergaosi233/wechat-chatgpt](https://github.com/fuergaosi233/wechat-chatgpt) - Use ChatGPT On Wechat via wechaty (1 month ago)

 #### 👯 Check out some of my recent followers